 Fact 8: You can get pregnant while breastfeeding.

 In the past, breastfeeding was actually considered a “contraceptive”.
 This is because babies used to be breastfed much longer and more often.
 The more intensive breastfeeding is, the more prolactin is released.
 This hormone prevents the developing eggs from maturing.
 You cannot depend on breastfeeding as a form of contraception though, if you take breaks from breastfeeding or combine bottle with breast it is likely that ovulation will begin again soon after the birth.
 You should use birth control if you do not want to get pregnant again.

 Fact 9: Sex during your period can lead to pregnancy.

 You can’t get pregnant if you have sex during your period.
 Have you ever heard that?
 Well, that is myth we have to debunk!
-You actually can get pregnant if you have sex during your period.
+It has been known to happen - very, very occasionally.
 There are some women with very short cycles who ovulate early, combined with the time that sperm survive in the womb “waiting” for an egg this means that fertilization could theoretically occur.
 The likelihood is not nearly as high as during the fertile window, but it cannot be disregarded altogether.
 Tracking your cycle will help you identify when you ovulate and need to use a form of contraception if you don’t want to get pregnant.